sts10/csafe/readme.markdown

 cargo run --release <wordlist-to-check.txt> <output.txt>
 ```

+### Why's it so slow?

+Yes, this is script is slow.
+Running the Agile word list (18k words) through it took my laptop about 26 hours.
+If you have speed improvements please submit an issue or pull request!

 ## Some initial findings

 At one time, 1Password used [this list of 18,328 words](https://github.com/agilebits/crackme/blob/master/doc/AgileWords.txt) to generate passphrases for users.
 The list is not compound safe, though this is NOT a security issue for 1Password, the UI of which prevents users from creating passphrases without punctuation between words.

-However, since it is a "real world" passphrase list and it's not compound-safe, it makes for a good test for csafe.
+However, since it is a "real world" passphrase list and it's not compound-safe, it makes for a good demonstration for csafe.
 Given [that list](https://github.com/sts10/csafe/blob/main/word_lists/agile_words.txt), csafe was able to make [a compound-safe version](https://github.com/sts10/csafe/blob/main/word_lists/agile_words.txt.csafe) by only removing 1,508 words, leaving 16,820 words on the list.
-Note that the safer but more drastic approach of [removing all prefix words leaves you with just 15,190 words](https://github.com/sts10/prefix-safety-checker/blob/master/word_lists/agile_words.txt.no-prefix).)
+Note that the safer but more drastic approach of [removing all prefix words leaves you with just 15,190 words](https://github.com/sts10/prefix-safety-checker/blob/master/word_lists/agile_words.txt.no-prefix).

 Again: 1Password's software, as far as I know, does NOT allow users to generate random passphrase without punctuation between words.
 Users _must_ choose to separate words with a period, hyphen, space, comma, or underscore.
 So these findings do NOT constitute a security issue with 1Password.